ElementsProject/lightning/doc/lightning-hsmtool.8.md

   Generates a new hsm\_secret using BIP39.

 **checkhsm** *hsm\_secret\_path*
-  Checks that hsm\_secret matchs a BIP39 pass phrase.
+  Checks that hsm\_secret matches a BIP39 passphrase.

 **dumponchaindescriptors** *hsm\_secret* \[*password*\] \[*network*\] Dump output descriptors for our onchain wallet.